 One thing I want to mention before I give you further details on the 5 things is that the parking for the trailhead is free to about 15 or so cars.
 There is another one nearby, but I heard it’s only accessible via payment.
 Most of the time, the main parking lot (free) is crowded on weekends.
 I did this hike on a Tuesday and when I got to the main parking, there was only space for about 3 cars (keep this in mind).

-While it is short (a little over a mile up), and the elevation is about 800-900 feet, the overall hike is pretty strenuous.
+While it is short (a little over a mile up), the overall hike is pretty strenuous.
 You will begin at the parking lot, and for about 1,000 feet make your way up to the mountain.
 As soon as you enter the forest, the scrambling is not far from there.

 But if you are and need an extra hand, always wear good hiking or trail running shoes.
 Another thing which makes hikes (up and downhill) easier is trekking poles.
 I didn’t bring mine on this one (Trailbuddy trekking poles), but I would have preferred it knowing what I know now.

-The trail itself has a lot of switchbacks (zig zag turns) but your goal is to follow the white marker (which is the official trail marker color of the Appalachian Trail).
+The trail itself has a lot of switchbacks (zigzag turns) but your goal is to follow the white marker (which is the official trail marker color of the Appalachian Trail).
+On a good note, I enjoyed hiking this trail way more than other popular ones I’ve done in New Jersey (like Sourland Mountain Preserve).

 Now I do want to mention the splits in the trails because there were 2 by my count and they are actually mountain bike trails.
 One of the turns I had to make (left) involved passing through a small gate to continue to the boardwalk area (and the suspension bridge).
 Again the key to make sure you are on the right trail is to continue to follow the white markers.
 But moving back to the bridge: